AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Math in dsa

 #### Math:
-- Solved  on leetcode with tc of O(1) and sc of O(1) Beats .% in runtime and .% in Memory with JavaScript
+- Solved Convert an Array Into a 2D Array With Conditions on leetcode with tc of O(1) and sc of O(1) Beats 69.87% in runtime and 64.10% in Memory with JavaScript